I’m a journalist living in London.

 * How hot dogs became Norway’s national snack – Atlas Obscura

-* On kveldsmat, Norway’s fourth meal – Extra Crispy
+* The joys of kveldsmat, Norway’s endangered fourth meal – The Simple Things

 * How Scandinavian pragmatism created the ultimate cheese tool – Taste

-* Why Norwegians love their country’s strict alcohol policy – Tonic by Vice
+Why Norwegians love their country’s strict alcohol policy – Tonic at Vice